 This quote from Mark Twain touched my very soul yesterday when I got a message from one of my old colleagues who said that he had read something “disturbing.”
 The exact quote via Messenger was: “Michael, are you okay?
 I saw something disturbing for your name.”

 My reply: “Disturbing?
-I haven’t done anything to warrant that since I made an illegal turn into the senior citizen center in Upper Merion Township last week and a cop stopped me.”
+I haven’t done anything to warrant that since I made an illegal turn into the senior citizen center in Upper Merion Township last week, and a cop stopped me.”

-Guided meditation calms Covid concerns
+Continue readingGuided meditation calms Covid concerns

 Mindfulness meditation has awakened within me.

-I am once again being guided by my good friend and co-founder of the Center for Contemporary Mysticism, Joe Irwin a former church pastor.
+I am once again being guided by my good friend and co-founder of the Center for Contemporary Mysticism, Joe Irwin, a former church pastor.

 ———— Continue reading

-Conshohocken site may hold remains of a saint
+Continue readingConshohocken may hold remains of a saint

 I knelt at the gravesite while bowing my head and closing my eyes to pray yesterday morning.
 I was visiting Calvary Cemetery of West Conshohocken, the burial site for Father William E Atkinson, an Augustinian priest who passed away in 2006 and is now being considered for canonization by the Catholic Church to be named a saint.

-Wallet found & returned synchronistically
+Continue readingWallet found & returned by synchronicity

-I felt like a boy scout as I found a young woman’s lost wallet and marched it to the police station while another person walking outdoors helped to notify the owner.
+I felt like a Boy Scout as I found a young woman’s lost wallet and marched it to the police station while another person walking outdoors helped to notify the owner.

-By the time I got to the borough hall building and spoke to a police spokesperson, the woman had called the station and was on the phone the moment I walked into the headquarter’s dispatch center.
+By the time I got to the borough hall building and spoke to a police spokesperson, the woman had called the station and was on the phone the moment I walked into the headquarters’ dispatch center.

-My Vietnam War book is finally published
+Continue readingMy Vietnam War book is finally published!

-It took me more than 50 years, but I finally published my Vietnam War story and the toll it took on me after leading a combat infantry platoon as a 21-year-old first lieutenant in the US army.
+It took me more than 50 years, but I finally published my Vietnam War story and the toll it took on me after leading a combat infantry platoon when I was just a 21-year-old first lieutenant in the US Army.

 I self-published with the help of editors who wrote the back cover description.
 They used a mug shot I had taken some ten years ago while attending a PTSD meditation clinic at Omega Institute for veterans and their families.
 The clinic introduced me to different forms of meditation that allowed me to eventually deal with the trauma and view the war experience in a more benign and compassionate light.

-Are you Catholic?
+Continue readingAre you Catholic?
 No, I’m Christian

 I experienced one of those “holy shit” moments the other day.

-You know the type of experience you get from something you see, hear or read and you just have to say to yourself out of earshot of everybody something like: “holy shitoli!”
+You know the type of experience you get from something you see, hear, or read, and you just have to say to yourself, out of earshot of everybody else, something like: “holy shitoli!”

-Sychronicity hits my home and my heart!
+Continue readingSychronicity hits my home and my heart!

-Synchronicity is a term I have come to cherish since being introduced to it by my favorite psychologist, Carl Jung.
+Synchronicity is a term I have come to cherish since being introduced to it by my favorite psychologist, Carl G Jung.
 It refers to deeply meaningful coincidences that mysteriously occur in one’s life.
 Jung proved by the law of probability that they were not mere coincidences but insights into our rich and worthwhile lives.

-Treasures discovered on my daily jaunt
+Continue readingTreasures discovered on my daily jaunt

 I have found so many little treasures on my daily walk as I strive each day to achieve my goal of 10,000 steps.

-Yep, I log all of my paces on a skinny Fitbit wrapped around my wrist which also tells me the time of the day as well as the number that is calling my cell phone.
+Yep, I log all of my paces on a skinny Fitbit wrapped around my wrist, which also tells me the time of the day as well as the number that is calling my cell phone.

-Universe conspires: All roads lead to Georgia
+Universe says: ‘All roads lead to Georgia’

 Today, I am a Georgia boy once again.
 And if we try hard enough, all of us could be Georgians!

-Over the next several weeks I hope Americans join with me in offering positive intentions to convince the universe to focus and raise up the wonderful State of Georgia.
+Over the next several weeks, I hope Americans join with me in offering positive intentions to convince the universe to focus and raise up the wonderful State of Georgia.

 Continue reading